-A review of Maddocks and Jenkins 228 addresses this issue.:It is becoming increasingly apparent that honey impacts on the virulence of bacterial pathogens in addition to affecting cellular structure and metabolism.
-This is an attractive attribute for an antimicrobial, and studies investigating novel ways of treating bacterial infection are beginning to focus on antivirulence treatments rather than traditional bactericidal or bacteriostatic remedies. honey inhibits quorum sensing and virulence.
+The review addresses the issue: It is becoming increasingly apparent that honey impacts on the virulence of bacterial pathogens in addition to affecting cellular structure and metabolism.
+This is an attractive attribute for an antimicrobial, and studies investigating novel ways of treating bacterial infection are beginning to focus on antivirulence treatments rather than traditional bactericidal or bacteriostatic remedies.
+Honey inhibits quorum sensing and virulence.
 Honey reduces the capacity of pathogenic microorganisms to obtain iron from their host is detrimental to both colonization and subsequent progression of infection.
 Moreover these mechanisms demonstrate that honey functions via two independent mechanisms, being both bactericidal and antivirulent making it an attractive antimicrobial whose multifaceted action is not likely to promote resistance.
-In summary:

-the multiple effects of honey can be assigned to individual subgroups, but collectively exert a combined effect against numerous different types of microorganism (see figure above) Honey can be used together with antibiotics in a synergistice way in order to increase antibiotic action.
+In summary: the multiple effects of honey can be assigned to individual subgroups, but collectively exert a combined effect against numerous different types of microorganism (see figure above) Honey can be used together with antibiotics in a synergistice way in order to increase antibiotic action.